Anneyino/VueProject/worklog/Report.md

 ### What is a ContextView

 ​	It describes the relationships, dependencies, and interactions between the system and its environment (the people, systems, and external entities with which it interacts).
 Many architecture descriptions focus on views that model the system’s internal structures, data elements, interactions, and operation.
 Architects tend to assume that the “outward-facing” information — the system’s runtime context, its scope and requirements, and so forth – is clearly and unambiguously defined elsewhere.
-However, you often need to include a definition of the system’s context as part of your architectural description.
+However, you often need to include a definition of the system’s context as part of your architectural description.[[4]](#references)

 ​	In order to display the basic relationship between Vue.js outside templates, here is the Context View about Vue.js framework, drawn by ourselves：